Carrie Fisher Fans Are Super Upset About This (Now Deleted) Cinnabon Tweet

 Here’s to the princess with the second-best rolls in the galaxy. #MayThe4thBeWithYou pic.twitter.com/N03d6ZnQs5— Cinnabon (@Cinnabon) May 4, 2016

-Variety reports that Tuesday's tweet was deleted in less than an hour after fans harshly criticised the post.
+Variety reports that Tuesday's tweet was deleted in less than an hour after fans harshly criticized the post.
 "Never, never use a death to promote your brand," user Paul Henning wrote.
 "Poor taste."

 "Tacky," Julia Alexandria added.
 "Get over yourself and stop capitalizing on the tragic loss of an icon."